-Forget madcap cupcakes and sweet crossbreeds for a second—there are few treats that soothe the way a simple and simply delicious chocolate chip cookie does.
-Whether you like ’em thick and doughy or thin and crisp-edged, the city’s best bakeries whip up chocolate-chip cookies of all shapes and sizes.
+Forget madcap cupcakes and artisanal some of the tastiest donuts in NYC for a second—there are few treats that soothe the way a simple and delicious chocolate chip cookie does.
+Whether you like ’em thick and doughy or thin and crispy, the city’s best bakeries whip up chocolate chip cookies of all shapes and sizes.
 These aren’t just the best chocolate chip cookies in NYC—they’re some of the best cookies in NYC, bar none.

 The technical description of a chocolate-chunk cookie of this caliber: “yummy.”
 At its core, it’s soft and melty, but it comes with just the right amount of crunch courtesy of sea salt, macadamias, almonds, walnuts and a browned exterior.
 Factor in the imported chocolate and it hits the sweet spot.

 Throw it back to your childhood dunking days with this very Instagrammable milk-and-cookies combo.
 Crisp enough on the outside that it won’t crumble but still moist in the middle, it’s further proof that the Cronut king can do no wrong.
 Ansel couples rich chocolate with cold-infused Tahitian vanilla milk for the interior coating, and whether you shoot the pool of milk then chase with the cookie or go for the nibble-and-sip technique, it lives up to the hype.